CanisMinor-1037/Primitive-Polynomial-Search-Tool/README.md

 1. search for primitive polynomials on given finity field 'GF(p^m)'
 2. judge whether a polynomial is primitive or not
 *The project is based on Flask and Galois.
-*Many Thanks to the Authers!
+*Many Thanks to the Authors!

 ##Install
 *Before you first use this application, please type the following commands to initialize it: